ThePython10110/ExchangeClone/README.md

 ### PLANS/TODO FOR v7.0 (see dev branch for current progress)
 [ ] Achievements/advancements/awards
+[ ] Textures from ProjectE/ProjectExpansion (I wanted this for a while, but I couldn't figure out how to get permission until I saw [this tweet](https://twitter.com/MercuriusXeno/status/1662203934713212932) from the creator of Equivalent Exchange)
-* Improvements to tools (mostly only in MCL at the moment) [x] Wear bar for charge level
+[ ] Improvements to tools (mostly only in MCL at the moment)
+    [x] Wear bar for charge level
     [x] Charge levels match ProjectE (both in number and in range) [x] Charge level affects speed